- Discover the world-famous blue streets and buildings of Chefchaouen

 In the morning start the drive back to Marrakech, driving through the snow-capped Atlas Mountains on your way back to the dry plains of western Morocco.
 Trade the tranquility of the desert for the hustle and bustle of vibrant Marrakech.

-Check into your riad and enjoy some downtime after the drive.
+Check into your riad and enjoy some downtime after the drive, or head out into the city with a food tour.
 In the evening, unwind in a local hammam spa or head out to explore the city.

 Day 8: Sights and Souks of Marrakech

 Enjoy breakfast at your riad, then head out for a full-day tour of the Ochre City.
 Start by visiting the iconic Koutoubia Mosque, then continue to the Bahia Palace and Saadian Tombs to see traditional Moroccan architecture and tile mosaics.
 Stop by the Mellah, or former Jewish Quarter, to learn about Morocco's little-known but significant Jewish heritage.

 Stop for a mid-day lunch on a terrace overlooking the spice markets.
 Try the tagine and refreshing mint tea, then head out for the afternoon to explore the souks, or markets, which spread through the winding alleyways of the medina.
 The shops sell everything from spices to clothing, household goods, and a variety of traditional Moroccan gifts and souvenirs.

 In the evening make your way to the sprawling Djema El Fna Square to see a colorful medley of street performers, fortune-tellers, musicians, and food vendors.